Creating a good home for gerbils

-- A gerbilarium large enough to provide shelter, opportunities to dig and space to exercise, with adequate bedding and nesting material.
-Wild gerbils live in dry climates, in large, deep burrows that they dig themselves to protect them from extremes of weather and from predators.
-Gerbils have fur on the soles of their feet and so do not climb well.
-Gerbil housing advice (PDF 101 KB).
+Wild gerbils live in dry climates, in large, deep burrows that they dig to protect themselves from extremes of weather and from predators.
+Gerbils have fur on the soles of their feet and so don't climb well.

-- A rough-surfaced object such as a stone to help wear down claws and give further structure to burrows.
+- A rough-surfaced object, such as a stone, to help wear down their claws and give further structure to their burrows.
 These also provide suitable places for scent-marking.
-Gerbils claws need to be worn down through regular digging or walking on rough surfaces or they may grow too long.
+Gerbils' claws need to be worn down through regular digging or walking on rough surfaces, or they may grow too long.

 Make sure your gerbils' home (and anywhere else they're left) is always comfortable for them by remembering to make sure it's:

 - Comfortable, dry and draught-free - make sure they're not exposed to draughty or damp conditions, but also don't keep them in direct sunlight or next to a radiator.

 - The right temperature - an ideal temperature range is 20-24°C.

 - Quiet - gerbils communicate using ultrasonic frequencies, so they're sensitive to some sounds that we can't hear.
 Keep your gerbils' home away from things that can generate ultrasound, such as televisions, computer screens, vacuum cleaners or sources of running water.

 - Cleaned regularly - clean their gerbilarium once a week or fortnight as required, and don't allow the bedding material to become damp or smelly.
 Gerbils excrete small amounts of highly concentrated urine and dry droppings.